niekverw/recipe-reaper/README.md

 </div>

 ## Why Recipe Reaper?
-I created this app because I felt that other apps (that I tried, there are so many....) were bogged down with too much features, not user friendly (e.g. too many clicking to add recipes), they usually weren't very good at parsing the descriptions.
-PLUS I just wanted to have fun creating an app that did exactly what I wanted (but feel free to contribute...).
+I made this app because most recipe apps I tried were overloaded with features, lacked user-friendliness (too many clicks just to add a recipe), and struggled with parsing recipe descriptions.
+I wanted something simple, intuitive, and fun—an app that works the way I want.
+Of course, contributions are always welcome!

 Features:
 - ** Smart Import ** - From photo's, raw-text, urls (using recipe-scraper,which omits some descriptsions sometimes btw)